How to Fix the “Class not Registered” Error on Windows

 1. Wait for the command to execute.
 It will display the status of all connected disk drives on your system.

-2. Check the “Status” column for each drive to determine their status.
+2. Check the “Status” column for each drive to determine its status.
 The possible values of the command include “OK” (healthy), “Pred Fail” (predicted failure), “Error” (error detected), or other relevant status messages.

 Method 7: Perform a System Restore